CharlesWiltgen/how-to-podcast/itunes.md

 ### How long will iTunes take to approve my podcast?

-Between 2 hours and 14 days.
+This is hugely variable — 2 hours to 14 days!

+**Tip:** Prepare a short “Welcome” episode and submit that.
+You can always delete it before your official launch.

 ### Which day of the week should I release my podcast?